Naveedahmedtech/Naveedahmedtech/README.md

 # 💫 About Me:
+I am an experienced full-stack developer and DevOps Engineer with a passion for creating robust web applications.
+My expertise lies in utilizing the MERN stack (MongoDB, Express.js, React.js, Node.js) to build scalable and efficient solutions.
+I'm currently focusing on enhancing my DevOps skills, ensuring seamless integration and deployment pipelines for web applications.
+I'm also mastering Data Structures and Algorithms (DSA) to optimize application performance.

+Additionally, I am exploring advanced TypeScript features and best practices in Nest.js for building scalable backend applications.
+My curiosity extends to the realms of Artificial Intelligence (AI) and Machine Learning (ML), where I am eager to learn and apply these technologies to create intelligent and data-driven solutions.

 🔭 Currently Working On: Enhancing my skills in DevOps and DSA, contributing to existing projects, and creating my own projects.<br><br>🌱 Currently Learning: Exploring advanced TypeScript features and best practices in Nest.js.<br><br>👯 Looking to Collaborate On: Open-source projects related to React, Node.js, or TypeScript where I can contribute and learn from others.<br><br>💬 Ask Me About: Anything related to MERN stack development, TypeScript migration strategies, or optimizing database performance with PostgreSQL.<br><br>📫 How to Reach Me: Feel free to connect with me through GitHub or LinkedIn.
 You can also reach out via email at technaveedahmed@gmail.com.<br><br>😄 Pronouns: He/Him<br><br>⚡ Fun Fact: I'm also passionate about playing football and reading books in my free time.